- How It Works

 When uncontrolled biomat growth backs up your drain field you will encounter problems such as extremely high wastewater levels in your septic tank and even “ponding”where the waste water has rose to the surface of your yard.
 You may also notice sewage backup in your house’s plumbing system.

-Controlled Septic Aeration Will Solve Your Septic Problems
+Controlled Septic Aeration Will Solve Your Septic Tank Problems

 Anaerobic septic system failure can be prevented and reversed by converting the septic tank to an aerobic environment.